larisa-msoto/micm_IntroToR/README.md

 - Graphics with base R and `ggplot2`
 - Reports with RMarkdown

-### 6. Control structures and functions
+### 6. Advanced data manipulation

-This module covers some more advanced programming concepts.
-After this section participants will (1) understand the concept of environments in R; (2) beb able to create new funcitons; (3) implement a conditional statement; and (2) implement a loop to iterate over a list of files.
+The fourth module participants will (1) familiarize with the dplyr syntax; (2) create pipes with the operator `%>%`; (3) perform operations on data frames using dplyr and tidyr functions; and (4) implement functions from external packages by reading their documentation in R

 **Module content:**

-- Creating your own function
+- Handling data frames with dplyr and tidyr
-- `if` Statement
+- Other useful packages
-- `for` loop
+- Hands-on: advanced data manipulation

 ### 7. Activity: Analyze COVID testing dataset